 2. It’s all about value

 Fancy titles and extensive experience may impress some employers, but most American hiring managers are looking for the potential value you can bring to the company.
 Regardless of the titles or positions you’ve held, you need to explain your achievements at those companies.
-Any resume using a USA resume format should:
+Any resume using an American resume format should:

 3. Remember to include keywords

-In addition, be sure to use keywords from the job posting.
+In addition, be sure to use keywords on your resume from the job posting.
 This will help to present you as the right candidate for the job.
-You can identify those keywords by reviewing the job posting and looking for the skills and phrases that define the role–as a bonus, using the right keywords will make you look great to an ATS scan.
+You can identify those keywords by reviewing the job posting and looking for the skills and phrases that define the role--as a bonus, using the right keywords will make you look great to an applicant tracking system ATS scan.